oolofsson/decision-trees/README.md

 The MONK-2 dataset would be the hardest to learn because every variable is independent from each other.
 The MONK-1 dataset could also be hard to learn because it could take time to realise that a1 and a2 has to be equal.
-It would be easiest to learn the MONK-3 dataset because there it would be easier to see that every time a5 and a4 is 1 or every time a5 is not 4 and a2 is not 3 it would be true.
+It would be easiest to learn the MONK-3 dataset because it would be easier to see that every time a5 and a4 is 1 or every time a5 is not 4 and a2 is not 3 it would evaluate to true.

 ### Assignment 1